arthurmitchell96/Xml-Image-Extraction-Script/README.md

 # Xml-Image-Extraction-Script
 This script takes a Xml file with box locations in and will extract them from the corresponding image i.e DSC00001.xml and DSC00001.jpg.
-There also also places to analyse the image historgram if any crops meet criteria needs to be excluded
+There also also places to analyse the image historgram if any crops meet criteria needs to be excluded.
+Additionally it it makes a cvs file with the new image in one column and, in this case, the extracted locust instar (category) in the other.